TEAMSchools/mssql-warehouse/.github/pull_request_template.md

 # Pull Request

-## If approved, this pull request will:
+## If approved, this pull request will

 -